electric-sql/electric/docs/usage/auth/secure.md

     electric-sql/electric
 ```

-Now, all you need to authenticate your client is a JWT that includes the `user_id` claim and is signed using the same `ES256` algorithm and the matching private key.
+Now, all you need to authenticate your client is a JWT that includes a `sub` claim (formerly `user_id`) and is signed using the same `ES256` algorithm and the matching private key.

 See the [JWT library for your programming environment](https://github.com/iamchathu/awesome-jwt#libraries) for more information.
 Below are two examples for generating a token manually and using Elixir: